TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-data-interface.md

 # Try It!

 How much time have you spent reading this page?
 How many rows of data does the demo spreadsheet contain?

+{% include candid-iframe.html src="/assets/dist/react-spreadsheet-data-interface/index.html" width="100%" height="fit-content" %}

 That's how many seconds it's been since you loaded the page.

 # Next Time

-* Editing something
+I've sketched out how `VirtualSpreadsheet` can display data from an arbitrary source.
+Next time, let's see if we can edit some data.